 Coach Houston also brought Franklin Legion its first ever State Championship in 2018 when he led the Post 75 Junior Legion Team from box to wire calling all the right shots, while maximizing the ability of his talented players from both Franklin and Bellingham.

 In 2020, Coach Houston led a team to a championship for Hock Valley Fall Ball Season amidst 14 competitive high school and club teams.
 His team amassed 207 runs for and allowed just 37 with a 19-1 record and a championship to conclude a very much-needed baseball season.

 From mentoring and developing athletes at a young age through Bellingham High School to Hock Valley Sports, Coach Houston’s determination and trusted input has helped shape hundreds of baseball players.

-Clara DeCarvalho is currently an Assistant Coach at Tufts University, after working as the Graduate Assistant Coach at Clark University in Worcester, MA previously.
+Clara DeCarvalho is currently the Head JV Softball Coach for King Philip Regional High School.
+Coach Clara has served as an Assistant Coach at Tufts University in Medford, MA and was a Graduate Assistant Coach at Clark University in Worcester, MA previously.
 Coach Clara primarily works with the hitters along with catchers and infield.
-Along with Tufts, she also coaches with the Mass Drifters 18U Showcase travel ball team helping high school players pursue their dreams to play at the collegiate level.
+Along with coaching at thehigh school level, she also coaches with the Mass Drifters 18U Showcase travel ball team helping high school players pursue their dreams to play at the collegiate level.